Subscribe to Our Blog

 Ocean Insight serves industry by supplying optical sensing components, subassemblies, handheld and turnkey systems in volume.
 Our technologies, ability to engineer complex solutions, and experience in applying spectral knowledge to solve measurement challenges are uniquely placed to deliver custom solutions from prototype to mass production.

-LTMS is a spectroscopy-based system for real-time, in-line monitoring of liquids including industrial dyes and plating baths, ingredients in foods and beverages, and chemical coatings for metals.
+The LTMS is a spectroscopy-based system for real-time, in-line monitoring of liquids including industrial dyes, plating baths, and other chemical coatings.